erezn5/automation-lead-ha/README.md

 Please send us link to a complete project ; The project is complete when:

 1. **Repository**: Forked and pushed to your GitHub account.
-Should include the files, the AI_Prompts
+Should include the files

 2. **Execution**: The suite runs successfully via Docker: we will download your project and run: `docker build -t vault-test . && docker run --rm vault-test`.